 Disney’s Magical Express is available to guests staying on Walt Disney World property in a Disney-owned hotel.
 In other words, if you’re staying at a hotel with the possessive “Disney’s” in front of it, you’re good.
-If you’re staying at a Disney Springs hotel, the Swan/Dolphin, Shades of Green, of “Cleetus’ Luxury-r-us Motel, Now with COLOR TV!” down on I-Drive, you’re out of luck.
+If you’re staying at a Disney Springs hotel, the Swan/Dolphin, Shades of Green, or “Cleetus’ Luxury-r-us Motel, Now with COLOR TV!” down on I-Drive, you’re out of luck.

+As for what Disney’s Magical Express offers, let’s start with a brief overview.
 The service operates to and from Orlando International Airport (MCO) only, where it is located on Level 1 of the B-side baggage claim area.
 It runs 24-hours a day, so long as the airport is open.

 To take advantage of Disney’s Magical Express, all you need to do is indicate that you want to use it when booking your hotel reservation, and the agent will automatically walk you through the process.
 If you want to add it to your reservation after you make it, you can do that online or by calling 866-599-0951.